denten-books/plain-text/main.md

-Exposing the document--object model governing the production of text through contemporary reading and writing devices gives the question of surface and depth another connotation.
+Exposing the document--object model governing the production of text through contemporary reading and writing devices gives the question of surface and depth yet another connotation.
 What lies beneath the text?
 We are accustomed to thinking about document structure metaphorically and answer in accord: meaning, narrative, representation, order, discourse, or ideology.
 Interpretation, at that level of analysis, happens in the head, which physically limits the